stormpath/stormpath.github.io/source/guides/ad-ldap/index.markdown

 To configure a `Mirror Directory` and its `Agent`, you first log in to the [Administrator Console](https://api.stormpath.com), and follow these steps:

-1. Click on the `Directories` tab
+1. Click on the `Agents` tab
-2. Click on the `Create Directory` button
+2. Click on the `Create Agent` button
-3. Click the `Mirror` button

-This will start the directory creation wizard for AD / LDAP.
-After configuring the Mirrored Directory, you will be able to input Agent configuration information related to the AD / LDAP server:
+This will start the agent creation wizard for AD / LDAP.
+When configuring the Agent, you will be able to input Agent configuration information related to the AD / LDAP server:

 1. Agent User DN
 2. Agent User Password